-The cost herein imposed for capital improvement projects, major maintenance and upgrades required to maintain operations and meet permit requirements for the sewerage system for each Equivalent Dwelling Unit (EDU) per Borough Sewer Utility User.
+The cost herein imposed for capital improvement projects, major maintenance and upgrades required to maintain operations and meet permit requirements for the sewerage system for each Borough Sewer Utility user.

 NJDEP

 New Jersey Department of Environmental Protection.

 NJPDES PERMIT

 A permit issued by the New Jersey Department of Environmental Protection to implement the New Jersey Pollutant Discharge Elimination System (NJPDES) rules at N.J.A.C.
 7:14A.